SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 </p>

                 <p>
-                  After we've built a system like this, if we attempt to feature update it using en-us media <code>setupact.log</code> and <a href="https://docs.microsoft.com/en-us/windows/deployment/upgrade/setupdiag" target="_blank" rel="noreferrer noopener">SetupDiag.exe</a> will both tell you:
+                  After we've built a system like this, if we attempt to feature update it using en-us media <code>setupact.log</code> and [SetupDiag.exe](https://docs.microsoft.com/en-us/windows/deployment/upgrade/setupdiag) will both tell you:
                 </p>

                 <pre class="wp-block-code"><code>Target language en-US is not compatible with the host language</code></pre>